Shweta-Garbhe/EatOut/04 - Talk Is Cheap Show Me The Code/04 - Talk Is Cheap Show Me The Code.md

 - `{TitleComponent}`: This value describes the `TitleComponent` as a javascript expression or a variable.
   The `{}` can embed a javascript expression or a variable inside it.

 - `<TitleComponent/>` : This value represents a Component that is basically returning Some JSX value.
-In simple terms `TitleComponent` a function that is returning a JSX value.
+In simple terms `TitleComponent` is a function that is returning a JSX value.
   A component is written inside the `{<  />}` expression.

 - `<TitleComponent></TitleComponent>` : `<TitleComponent />` and `<TitleComponent></TitleComponent>` are equivalent only when `< TitleComponent />` has no child components.
 The opening and closing tags are created to include the child components.